-Primary sector The agricultural and mining sectors of the economy.
-Private sector credit extension Credit provided to the private sector by banks.
-This includes all loans, credit cards and leases.
-Public Private Partnerships (PPPs) A contractual arrangement whereby a private party performs part of a government function and assumes the associated risks.
-In return, the private party receives a fee according to predefined performance criteria.
-Public sector borrowing requirement (PSBR) The consolidated cash borrowing requirement of general government and public enterprises.
 Real effective exchange rate A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.
 Real expenditure The level of expenditure after taking account of inflation.
 Remuneration The costs of personnel including salaries, housing allowances, car allowances and other benefits received by personnel.
 Repo rate The rate of interest that the Reserve Bank pays on repurchase agreements with money market participants.
 Reserves (foreign exchange) Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.
 Residence-based income tax system A tax system where income that accrues to a resident of a country is subject to the taxes of that country.
+Reverse repurchase agreement A form of the Reserve Bank's money market operations where a single agreement to buy a bond or other asset is entered into and sold back again to the same counterparty for settlement on a later date at an agreed price.
 Saving The difference between income and spending.
 Source-based income tax system A tax system where income is taxed in the country where that income originates.
 Southern African Customs Union (SACU) An agreement that allows for the unrestricted flow of goods and services between South Africa, Botswana, Namibia, Lesotho and Swaziland.
 Southern African Development Community (SADC) A regional governmental organisation which promotes collaboration, economic integration and technical co-operation throughout Southern Africa.
+Syndicated loan A large loan in which a group of banks, headed by a lead manager, work together to provide funds which they solicit from their clients for the borrower.
 Tax base The aggregate value of income, sales or transactions on which particular taxes are levied.
 Unallocated reserves Potential expenditure provision not allocated to a particular use.
 Mainly consists of the contingency reserve and amounts of money left unallocated by provinces.
 Unit labour costs The cost of labour per unit of output.
 Calculated by dividing average wages by productivity (output per worker per hour).
+Vertical division The division of revenue between spheres of government.
+Yield A financial return or interest paid to buyers of government bonds.
+The yield/rate on return on bonds takes into account the total of annual interest payments, the purchase price, the redemption value and the amount of time remaining until maturity.